RyanFleck/Manuals/content/languages/sql.md

 * Table names don't seem to be case sensitive
 * Use single quotes

+> For how can I endure to see the evil that will come to my people?
+Or how can I endure to see the destruction of my countrymen?"
+>
+> -- Esther 8:6 NKJV

 # Administration

 It's easy to install PostgreSQL on alpine linux with this set of commands.
 This will install the database system, add it as a default program to run, and open the firewall to allow external access to the database.

 ```bash
 sudo su